unChaz/sci-fi-5e/srd/equipment/adventuring_gear.md

 **_Poison, Basic._** You can use the poison in this vial to coat one slashing or piercing weapon or up to three pieces of ammunition.
 Applying the poison takes an action.
 A creature hit by the poisoned weapon or ammunition must make a DC 10 Constitution saving throw or take 1d4 poison damage.
 Once applied, the poison retains potency for 1 minute before drying.

-**_Potion of Healing._** A character who drinks the magical red fluid in this vial regains 2d4 + 2 hit points.
+**_Potion of Healing._** A character who drinks the tek red fluid in this vial regains 2d4 + 2 hit points.
 Drinking or administering a potion takes an action.

 **_Pouch._** A cloth or leather pouch can hold up to 20 sling bullets or 50 blowgun needles, among other things.
 A compartmentalized pouch for holding spell components is called a component pouch (described earlier in this section).
 Quiver.
-A quiver can hold up to 20 arrows.
+A quiver can hold up to 20 bullets.
 Ram, Portable.
 You can use a portable ram to break down doors.
 When doing so, you gain a +4 bonus on the Strength check.
 One other character can help you use the ram, giving you advantage on this check.

 **_Rations._** Rations consist of dry foods suitable for extended travel, including jerky, dried fruit, hardtack, and nuts.